tiimgreen/github-cheat-sheet/README.md

 [*Read more about quick quoting.*](https://github.com/blog/1399-quick-quotes)

 ### Quick Licensing
-When creating a repository GitHub gives you the options of adding in a pre-made license:
+When creating a repository, GitHub gives you the option of adding in a pre-made license:

 ![License](http://i.imgur.com/Chqj4Fg.png)